AKruimink/WinReform/README.md

  - [DotNet](https://github.com/dotnet/core) which provided the possibility to create this application to begin with.

 ## License
-WinReform is provided as-is under the Apache License Version 2.0 license.
+WinReform is provided as-is under the Apache License Version 2.0.
 For more information see [LICENSE](./LICENSE.md).

 ## ShowRoom
 Pictures to be added after release 1.0.0